thought-tobi/openai-telegram-bot/README.md

     ./scripts/build.sh

-Create .env file and populate it.
+Create the .env file and populate it.
 It should look like this:

     OPENAI_API_KEY=your-openai-api-key
     TELEGRAM_TOKEN=your-telegram-bot-token